FMLA • Family Medical Leave Act

 Return to Work after Leave of Absence

-When an employee is ready to return to work, it is the employee’s responsibility to deliver a medical release form to the Insurance Department, completed by their doctor.
+When an employee is ready to return to work, it is the employee’s responsibility to deliver a medical release form to the Risk Management Department, completed by their doctor.
 This form must be signed by the doctor stating the return to work date and if there are any restrictions.
-The Insurance Department will review and determine if the employee is eligible to return to work.
+The Risk Management Department will review and determine if the employee is eligible to return to work.
 If it is determined you can return to work, the employee will be given a Return to Work Notice .
 A copy will be emailed to the supervisor and the employee.
-All employees must report to the Insurance Department and receive a Return to Work Notice prior to returning to his/her campus or department.
+All employees must report to the Risk Management Department and receive a Return to Work Notice prior to returning to his/her campus or department.